 This QER reflects a stipend and not a salary for [Name of the person listed on the QER], who is a trainee/fellow.
 There is no effort related to this stipend and it is not being received as a condition of employment.
 The signature on this form confirms that the trainee/fellow is currently enrolled in a program, has an approved appointment, and that the associated stipend payment is accurate.

 Please note that a stipend is provided as a subsistence allowance to help trainees/fellows defray living expenses during their research training experience.
 Stipends are not provided as a condition of employment, are not considered salaries, and do not have requirements surrounding effort.
 Stipends must be paid in accordance with the stipend levels established by the NIH or other agency/sponsor as directed for the approved appointment period and should be pro-rated for early termination/completion as applicable.

-QERs are produced for the following quarters and must be returned to Post-Award ten business days after receipt.
-The due date for QER submission will be included in the Post-Award e-mail to the designated QER POC.
-Additional time should not be required, but if extenuating circumstances arise, an extension may be requested from your Post-Award Specialist.
+QERs are produced for the following quarters and must be returned to Post-Award 15 business days after receipt.
+The due date for QER submission will be included in the e-mail from the OVPR to the designated QER POC.
+Additional time should not be required, but if extenuating circumstances arise, an extension may be requested from Research Administration Compliance & Risk Management unit.

 Note: Signed mock QERs have to be returned only if changes/adjustments are required.

-In the event that changes are required to the effort already entered for non-exempt employees or to the effort certified on a QER in a prior quarter, a memo must be attached with the request with the following questions answered:
+In the event that changes are required to the effort already entered for non-exempt employees or to the effort certified on a QER in a prior quarter, the following documents should be attached to the request: